 6. Illuminated Arboretum

 The National Memorial Arboretum is home to over 150 acres of woodland and an overwhelming 25,000 trees.
-This Christmas (December 6 – 22), it somehow becomes even more breathtaking as the trees light up after hours with kaleidoscopic colour.
-The mile-long Illuminated Arboretum uses light, colour and sound to bring the fascinating stories of the Arboretum to life in an entirely new way.
-With tickets from £25, there is something for everyone one – from hands-on fun to areas for personal reflection.
+Every Christmas, it somehow becomes even more breathtaking as the trees light up after hours with kaleidoscopic colour.
+The mile-long Illuminated Arboretum uses light, colour and sound to bring the fascinating stories of the Arboretum to life in an entirely new way—with everything from hands-on fun to areas for personal reflection.
 You can learn more here.

 7. Spectacle of Light

 Spectacle of Light at Sudeley Castle is one of the longest-running light trails in the Midlands and is just over an hour’s drive from Birmingham.
-Now in its ninth year (November 22 to December 30), this year’s trail takes on the much-loved theme of ‘Sleeping Beauty’ – and features dazzling lights, immersive storytelling and new installations.
-You’ll encounter the Princess in a deep sleep, the heroic Prince destined to awaken her, and The Wicked Fairy and the Good Fairies, who will interact with visitors around the trail.
+Now in its 10th year (November 22 to December 30), this year’s trail takes on the much-loved theme of ‘King Arthur’.
+Meet mythical characters, such as Guinevere, Lancelot and Merlin, a discover the hidden location of Arthur’s great sword, Excalibur—is it in the stone or the lake?